Learning to decode body language is powerful and one of the most important nonverbal communication skills.

 It is difficult, but not impossible, to fake a real smile.
 In most cases, we smile dozens of times in normal conversation, but many of these smiles are given out of politeness or formality.

-The Science: Research shows that babies several weeks old will already use the Duchenne smile for their mothers only, while using a more polite, social smile for others2.
+The Science: Research shows that babies several weeks old will already use the Duchenne smile for their mothers only while using a more polite, social smile for othersNavarro.

-People also tend to smile more with others than when alone—in fact, when we see a smiling face, endorphins are released into our system1.
+People also tend to smile more with others than when alone—in fact, when we see a smiling face, endorphins are released into our systemPeases.

-How to Use it: When smiling, remember to “smile with your eyes,” instead of just your mouth.
+How to Use it: When smiling, remember to “smile with your eyes” instead of just your mouth.
 It also helps to smile widely enough to bring the cheeks up, helping activate the muscles around your eyes.
-Remember to maintain the smile even after an encounter—in fake happiness encounters, you may often see an “on-off” smile that flashes and then vanishes quickly after 2 people go their separate ways4.
+Remember to maintain the smile even after an encounter—in fake happiness encounters, you may often see an “on-off” smile that flashes and then vanishes quickly after 2 people in the interaction go their separate waysPeoplewatching.

 Example: In this example, George W. Bush flashes a childish Duchenne smile (“Oops, I got caught!”) when he tries to open a door, but fails:

-Laughter is also an indication that someone is relaxed, since stiff and nervous people usually do not laugh genuinely, or instead give a tense laugh if they are in a nervous situation.
+Laughter is also an indication that someone is relaxed, since stiff and nervous people usually do not laugh genuinely or instead may give a tense laugh if they feel nervous.

 As we age, we usually laugh less.
-Adults laugh an average of only 15 times per day, while preschoolers laugh 400 times daily1.
+Adults laugh an average of only 15 times per day, while preschoolers laugh 400 times dailyPeases.

 A great way to boost your laughter is to get more social!
-Robert Provine found that laughter is more than 30x more likely to occur in social situations rather than when alone.
+Robert Provine found that laughter is more than 30x more likely to occur in social situations than when a person is alone.
 In his study, participants were videotaped watching a funny video clip in 3 different situations:

 - with a same-sex stranger, and